IndriAI/public-docs/getting-started.md

 posix
 ```

-You can import a file from a folder within the CodeLet like so:
-Note: This example runs in the editor.
+Here is another Python example of importing the greetES function from a file called spanish.py in the geetings folder.
+This time we use the Editor.

 ```
-# Here we import the greetES function from the spanish.py file in
-# the greetings folder.

 from greetings.spanish import greetES

 greetES() # output "Hola 🎉"